emc211/optane-kdb-report/README.md

 This blog:

-- Looks at wether Optane mounted in [AppDirect mode](https://code.kx.com/q/kb/optane/#app-direct-mode) can be used to help solve this problem
+- Looks at whether Optane mounted in [AppDirect mode](https://code.kx.com/q/kb/optane/#app-direct-mode) can be used to help solve this problem
 - Provides useful utilities to move data in and out of Optane memory
 - Documents the observed performance